slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 ## On education

 <!--
-+ x@shl -- Literacy peaked with Millennials
 > *"Every day, with every action and choice, you’re either a teacher and an inspiration, or a lesson and a reminder."*
+> *"Schools serve the same social functions as prisons and mental institutions - to define, classify, control, and regulate people."  -- Michel Foucault*
+> *"Study hard what interests you the most in the most undisciplined, irreverent and original manner possible."  -- Richard Feinman*
 > *"When you are right, you are learning nothing."*
 > *"When you try something new, don’t think of it as a matter of success / failure, but as success / learning to succeed."*

-- The modern education system doesn’t create leaders.
-It creates followers.
-Escape the matrix.
-- Young men could learn anything if you questify schools.
-- the problem is not, and never have been, "as good as a professional".
-It has always been "it’s good enoughto replace a professional so it’ll be cheaper." the key thing about AI is that AI+human is waht we’ll do.
+-- x\@juliaemccoy] * We are sending our kids to school to memorize facts that AI can retrieve in 0.3 seconds.
+We’re grading them on essays that AI writes better than their teachers.
+We’re preparing them for jobs that won’t exist by the time they graduate.
+The entire education system is training humans to compete with machines at what machines do best.
+That’s not education.
+That’s sabotage.
+The schools that survive will teach thinking, not memorizing.
+Creating, not repeating.
+Discerning, not obeying.
+Every other school is a museum that doesn’t know it yet.
+-- x\@kekius_sage] * Palantir CEO urges people to skip elite colleges, saying «unless you’re neurodivergent», the only path left is skilled trades
+-- x\@naval] * AI is the best teacher for the self-taught.
+-- x\@naval] * The least compressible intellectual domain is physics.
+The least compressible artistic domain is poetry.
+-- x\@pmarca] * My information consumption is now 1/4 X, 1/4 podcast interviews of the smartest practitioners, 1/4 talking to the leading AI models, and 1/4 reading old books.
+The opportunity cost of anything else is far too high, and rising daily.
+-- x\@shl] * Literacy peaked with Millennials
+-- x\@stefanmolyneux] * Not quite sure why bullying a teenager in school is always terrible and abusive, but bullying a teenager in the Army turns him into a disciplind and excellent soldier...
+Can you help me understand?
+-- x\@schoolofgr8men] * Things to teach your kids: Chess / First aid / Resilience / Astronomy / Persuasion / Adaptability / Self-respect / Self-defence / Cooking skills / Assertiveness / Managing time / A good attitude / Public speaking / Problem solving / Self-awareness / Gardening skills / How to volunteer / How to negotiate / Living off the land / Basic home repair / Starting a business / Money management / Good communication / Don’t watch the news / Emotional intelligence / How to manage stress / Basic car maintenance / How to make a decision / How to influence people / How to be a great mother / It’s okay to feel your emotions / Mental frameworks for thinking / Understanding healthy relationships / Building others up, not tearing them down / Problem-solving over memorization / Exploration over conformity / Creativity over rote learning / The value of hard work / How to be kind to everyone / Why failure is the path to success / How to think, not what to think / How to adapt, not conform / How to lead, not follow / How to create, not consume / Taking care of animals / Good use of language / Opposite sex relationships / Healthy food choices / Music, listening and performing / General culture / Foreign languages / Leadership / Stoicism / Fasting / Sports / Video games / Spirituality / Travelling / Copywriting / Drawing / Self-love / Digital literacy / Online safety & privacy / AI basics / Reading habits / Critical thinking / Financial discipline / Environmental responsibility / Empathy / Sleep hygiene / Ethics & integrity
+	-- x\@alas5delatarde] * Partner dancing.
+Massively underrated.
+Music is one of the most foundational aspects of human evolution (see Massino’s post this a.m. https://x.com/rainmaker1973/status/2028480446242382133?s=46 ) and the physical communication of that shared experience between two people is a profoundly rewarding life skill.
+	-- x\@anilchandhok] * PRAYER & FAITH: Respect for elders / Empathy for the poor / Value of conscience  / Care for animals / Appreciation of trees and plants
+	-- x\@christophe_tual] * The three things with the there must be no negotiation: 1# Freedom 2# Health 3# Security
+	-- x\@evrybodynthrmom] * In order of intimacy, subjects I hope my sons learn, but not from me: Cooking / Dancing / Massage / Lovemaking / Alongside car maintenance add driving.
+Remove video games.
+They can learn that by themselves
+	-- x\@garenomonigho] * how to get straight A's. how to impress relatives. how to collect the most gifts at Christmas.
+You are not raising a child to perform for others.
+You are raising them to navigate life with competence, kindness, and courage.The mix of astronomy and first aid is both a big picture and practical.
+This list says: I want my child to be useful to themselves, useful to others, and useful to the world.
+That is what parenting should be about.
+	-- x\@grok] * Shortened actionable list to teach kids: Play chess for strategy.
+Learn first aid & self-defense.
+Build resilience daily.
+Explore astronomy & nature.
+Practice persuasion & public speaking.
+Cook, garden & fix basics.
+Manage money & start mini businesses.
+Negotiate & communicate clearly.
+Foster emotional intelligence & self-respect.
+Read often, think critically, create freely.
+Show kindness, empathy & ethics.
+Exercise, eat healthy, sleep well.
+Learn AI & online safety.
+Lead by example & travel.
+	-- x\@leviwanjala8] * Karate and other self defence techniques
+	-- x\@lindomvilakati] * Basics and Psychology of Addiction, Drugs Alcohol, Cigarettes, Decay and Slothism -- x\@masculinegazee] * Strong List.
+I’d Add A Few Core Upgrades: Teach them how to spot manipulation.
+Teach them probability and risk.
+Teach them how to apologize and forgive.
+Teach them to sit in silence without a screen.
+Teach them to change their mind when evidence demands it.
+Teach them to recover without becoming bitter.
+Strength + clarity + kindness = unbreakable human.
+	-- x\@real_winidi] * The most important one: teach them how they can learn on their own.
+	-- x\@sindhubiswal] * but it misses the one skill that pays for all the others: high-volume editing.
+Most people teach kids to create.
+I'd teach them how to cut.
+Success today is about selection, not just production.
+It's the difference between a loud voice and a clear signal.
+Teach them to audit their own time and inputs every week.
+	-- x\@vaibhavspace] * Been educator for more than decade, I would only teach any kids: Storytelling / Psychology / Marketing / Copywriting / AI

++ career day an year -> journaling self analysis. skill fluency!
-- deliberate practice
++ deliberate practice
-- He said sniper school is completely mental.
++ He said sniper school is completely mental.
 Instead of focusing on the negative (don’t flinch), he focused on the positive (keep your eyes on the target.)
-- career day an year -> journaling self analysis. skill fluency!
-- the next level of your life will demand a different you.
-- Study physics, mathematics, computers, microeconomics, game theory, and persuasion.
++ Study physics, mathematics, computers, microeconomics, game theory, and persuasion.
 School fails at teaching: self-confidence, money management, dating and relationships, confrontation skills, critical thinking, creative productivity.
-- Success is the worst teacher.
++ Success is the worst teacher.
-- The biggest mistake in studying a foreign language is learning it little by little instead of jumping in headfirst.
++ The biggest mistake in studying a foreign language is learning it little by little instead of jumping in headfirst.
 Language isn’t mathematics; one doesn’t learn it—one gets accustomed to it.
 It’s about experience and skill, not logic or memory.
++ The modern education system doesn’t create leaders.
+It creates followers.
+Escape the matrix.
++ the next level of your life will demand a different you.
++ the problem is not, and never have been, "as good as a professional".
+It has always been "it’s good enoughto replace a professional so it’ll be cheaper." the key thing about AI is that AI+human is what we’ll do.
++ Young men could learn anything if you questify schools.
 -->

 > *"The mind is not a vessel to be filled but a fire to be kindled."